arv100kri/Cognitive-Services/Content/en-us/KES/DataFormat.md

 ...
 ```

 For String, GUID, and Blob attributes, the value is represented as a quoted JSON string.
 For numeric attributes (Int32, Int64, Double), the value is represented as a JSON number.
 For composite attributes, the value is a JSON object that specifies the sub-attribute values.
-The special "logprob" attribute is a floating-point value less or equal to 0 that represents the relative log probability of the objects.
 For faster index builds, presort the objects by decreasing log probability.

 In general, an attribute may have 0 or more values.
 If an attribute has no value, we simply drop it from the JSON.
 If an attribute has 2 or more values, we can repeat the attribute value pair in the JSON object.
 Alternatively, we can assign a JSON array containing the multiple values to the attribute.